eric-blake/High-States-Quiz/README.md

 * The timer counts down from 60 seconds, and after 60 seconds the Game-over function is called.
 <img src="assets/documentation/high-states-quiz-timer.PNG" alt="Screenshot of countdown timer">

-### Gameover modal:
+### Game over modal:
-* After 60 seconds has elapased, the game is over and the user will be presented with their final score
+* After 60 seconds has elapsed, the game is over and the user will be presented with their final score
 <img src="assets/documentation/high-states-quiz-game-over.PNG" alt="Screenshot of gameover message">